Sign up today and activate a

 Treat your bakeware correctly: Bakeware, like other pots and pans, comes in a variety of materials and finishes.
 If you have nonstick bakeware, it's a good idea to use non-metal utensils to avoid scratching and damaging the finish.
 When washing your bakeware, be sure to follow the manufacturer's instructions.
 Stainless steel cookware can be washed in a dishwasher but may lose its glossy finish, and abrasive cleaners should never be used on nonstick cookware.

-Have the right bakeware accessories: Having the right tools in addition to the proper pan for your baking project will help ensure that the experience is a good one.
-Things like spatulas, cupcake liners, plastic or silicone whisks, wooden spoons, utensils safe for nonstick bakeware, mixing bowls in various sizes and a cooling rack will help your project move fluidly from start to finish.
+Use the right cooking tools for your bakeware: Having the right tools in addition to the proper pan for your baking project will help ensure that the experience is a good one.
+Things like spatulas, cupcake liners, plastic or silicone whisks, wooden spoons, utensils safe for nonstick bakeware, mixing bowls in various sizes, and a cooling rack will help your baking project move fluidly from start to finish.